-The Best Resort Hotels in Australia & New Zealand
+The Top 5 Resort Hotels in Australia and New Zealand

 Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise ships, spas, airlines, and more.
 Hotels were rated on their facilities, location, service, food, and overall value.
 Properties were classified as city or resort based on their locations and amenities.

 Founded as a simple fishing outpost in the 1920s, Huka Lodge (No. 4) on New Zealand’s volcanic North Island endures today as a favorite of travelers the world over.
 “One of the original lodges, and remains wonderful,” a six-time visitor mused.
 Set on 17 acres of manicured grounds on the banks of the Waikato River and less than five minutes from Huka Falls, the hotel is a spectacular spot from which to take up any number of outdoor activities, especially fly-fishing, with around 23 nearby streams for keen anglers.
 The Hilton Queenstown Resort & Spa (No. 5) on the shores of the scene-stealing Lake Wakatipu is unbeatable for its central location — with views of the aptly named Remarkables mountain range — yet it’s only a 15-minute drive from the center of Queenstown.
 As one reader summed up, “beautiful views and easy to get to other places.”